samuelturner1606/Pathfinder/README.md

 ### Controls
 The controls are very simple, use the WASD keys to move in a direction.
 Move your mouse and left click to draw walls onto the screen.
 You could alternatively use a touch screen device and draw walls that way.

 ### Other notes
 The player has a lot of health in the game demo version.
-You can manually change this in the code just by reducing the health value under the player class
+You can manually change this in the code just by reducing the health value under the player class.
+You can also play around with, for example, velocity values for the player and enemy classes.

+## How the pathfinder works
 ![](demo-animation.gif)